Conioselinum anthriscoides: Traditional medicine

 As mentioned earlier, this species is the source of two separate TCM herbs.
 These herbs are assigned different meridians.
 Chuanxiong is considered more valuable than gaoben, and adulteration using gaoben is not uncommon.

 It is used in China, with portions of other plants and herbs (such as monkshood and Rosa banksiae) to make a liniment to treat a painful swelling of the joints.

-According to Chinese sources, it can be used to treat ischemic strokes, improve brain microcirculation and inhibit thrombus formation and platelet aggregation.
+According to Chinese sources, it can also be used to treat ischemic strokes, improve brain microcirculation and inhibit thrombus formation and platelet aggregation.